thelia-modules/CustomerGroupAcl/README.md

 ```

 Here we define an ACL resource `vip-perks` and grant `VIEW` type access to this resource to the `vip` group.
+The `extra-vip-1` group is set to have the same accesses as the `vip` group.
+The `extra-vip-2` group is also set to have the same rights as the `vip` group, but only for the `vip-perks` ACL resource.

 ### Using the back office